 The Northern New Jersey Spinal Cord Injury System (NNJSCIS) was established as a model system of spinal cord injury care in 1990 by the National Institute on Disability and Rehabilitation Research (NIDRR) to serve all of New Jersey, an ethnically diverse region of 8.8 million people, and parts of New York.
-This project is a cooperative effort of the Kessler Foundation Research Center, University of Medicine and Dentistry of New Jersey – University Hospital (UMDNJ-UH), and the Kessler Institute for Rehabilitation (KIR).
+This project is a cooperative effort of the Kessler Foundation Research Center, Rutgers, The State University of New Jersey, and the Kessler Institute for Rehabilitation (KIR).
 The NNJSCIS provides a comprehensive continuum of state-of-the-art care for persons with spinal cord injuries (SCI) and their significant others from the time of injury through long-term follow-up in the community.

 As one of only 14 model systems approved for the 2011-2016 grant funding cycle, NNJSCIS' primary purpose is to generate new knowledge, and to improve outcomes for spinal cord injured individuals through the development of improved interventions and expanded service delivery options.
 This endeavor will be achieved by conducting a variety of research projects focusing on the continuity of care, issues of general health, and prevention of secondary complications, resulting in improved outcomes.
 In addition, the research team will conduct a demonstration project on the accessibility of public facilities for individuals with SCI, particularly restaurants and medical offices.